apache/nuttx/Documentation/components/drivers/index.rst

   * A "lower half" which is typically hardware-specific.
 This is usually implemented at the architecture or board level.

+Details about drivers implementation can be found in :doc:`../../implementation/drivers_design` and :doc:`../../implementation/device_drivers`.

 Subdirectories of ``nuttx/drivers``
 ===================================